JeSappelleRoot/KPathwayFinder/README.md

 | K00013 | hisD      | histidinol dehydrogenase [EC:1.1.1.23]   | ko00340 | Histidine metabolism                     | Metabolism; Amino acid metabolism   | ko01110 | Biosynthesis of secondary metabolites | NA                                  | ko01230 | Biosynthesis of amino acids                 | NA                                  |

+> You can use `--mode format-only` to parse and format quickly your file (view example below)

 # Exclude manually some pathways

-If you want exclude some pathways, you need to modify the script, line 263.
+If you want exclude some pathways, you need to modify the script, line 316.

 ```
 #############################################################